Edith Wharton

 • Publisher: Vintage Publishing

-• Publication City/Country: United Kingdom
+• Publication City/Country: GB

 • Language: English

-Hermione Lee's previous books include the internationally acclaimed biography Virginia Woolf a collection of essays on life-writing Body Parts and a study of Elizabeth Bowen.
-She has written on many American authors from Willa Cather to Philip Roth.
-She is a well-known reviewer and broadcaster and in 2006 Chair of the judges for the Man-Booker Prize.
-She is the first woman Goldsmiths' Professor of English at Oxford University a Fellow of New College Oxford of the British Academy and of the Royal Society of Literature.
+Hermione Lee's previous books include the internationally acclaimed biography Virginia Woolf, a collection of essays on life-writing, Body Parts, and a study of Elizabeth Bowen.
+She has written on many American authors, from Willa Cather to Philip Roth.
+She is a well-known reviewer and broadcaster, and, in 2006, Chair of the judges for the Man-Booker Prize.
+She is the first woman Goldsmiths' Professor of English at Oxford University, a Fellow of New College Oxford, of the British Academy and of the Royal Society of Literature.
 She was awarded a CBE in 2003 for services to literature.